Contrastive losses as generalized models of global epistasis: Results

 Fig. \ref{fig:exact_recovery} shows the results of one of these tests.
 In this case, we used an exponential function to represent the global epistasis nonlinearity.
 The exponential function exaggerates the effects of global epistasis in the epistatic domain and thus better illustrates the usefulness of contrastive losses, although the nonlinearities in empirical fitness functions tend to have a more sigmoidal shape \citep{Otwinowski2018}.
 Fig. \ref{fig:exact_recovery}b shows that the global epistasis nonlinearity substantially alters the representations of the observed data $y$ in both the fitness and epistatic domains, as compared to the latent fitness function $f$.
 Nonetheless, Fig. \ref{fig:exact_recovery}c demonstrates that the model fitness function $\hat{f}$ created by minimizing the BT loss is able to nearly perfectly recover the sparse latent fitness function (where recovery is defined as being equivalent up to an affine transformation).
 This is a somewhat surprising result, as there are many fitness functions that correctly rank the fitness of sequences, and it is not immediately clear why minimizing the BT loss produces this particular sparse latent fitness function.
 However, this example makes clear that fitting a model by minimizing the BT loss can be an effective strategy for recovering a sparse latent fitness function from observed data that has been affected by global epistasis.
 Similar results from additional examples of this task using different nonlinearities and latent fitness functions are shown in Appendix \ref{sec:expanded_complete_recovery}.
-Further, in Appendix \ref{sec:baseline_compare} we compare the results of Fig. \ref{fig:exact_recovery}c to a baseline method in which a quantile transformation is applied to the observed data.